terence-12-data/Weather-Data-Dashboard/README.md

-# Weather-Data-Dashboard

-🌦️ Weather Data Dashboard 🌦️
+ Weather Data Analysis Dashboard

-I'm excited to share a recent project I completed using Power BI! 📊
+I’m excited to share another project I created using Power BI! 📊

-This dashboard provides a comprehensive overview of weather data, including:
+This dashboard provides a comprehensive overview of US weather data (2006–2016) and helps analyze key weather patterns and trends.

+🔍 Key Insights from the Dashboard:

-Precipitation Type: Breakdown of rain, snow, and no rain occurrences.
+Precipitation Type – Breakdown of rain, snow, and no-rain occurrences

-Average Wind Bearing: Visualized wind direction.
+Average Wind Bearing – Visualization of wind direction trends

-Max and Min Temperatures: Extremes recorded over the dataset period.
+Temperature Extremes – Maximum and minimum temperatures over time

-Humidity and Max Wind Speed: Key weather indicators.
+Humidity & Wind Speed – Key weather indicators for climate understanding

-Temperature Trends: Historical temperature trends from 2006 to 2016.
+Temperature Trends (2006–2016) – Long-term shifts in temperature patterns

-Humidity vs. Wind Speed: Relationship between these variables.
+Humidity vs. Wind Speed – Correlation between these two factors
-Daily Summary: Breakdown of daily weather summaries.

-I used this project to improve my data visualization skills and gain deeper insights into weather patterns. 🌐
+Daily Summaries – Day-to-day variations in weather conditions

+🎯 Objective

+The goal of this project was to analyze historical US weather data and build an interactive dashboard to identify patterns, correlations, and anomalies.

+🛠️ Tools & Technologies

+Power BI – for visualization & dashboard design

+Excel dataset – for data preprocessing and input

+✅ Status

+Completed

+🙌 Credits

+Dataset: Kaggle (US Weather Dataset)

-Special thanks to Swapnjeet S, Rishabh Mishra, Kedar Gaikwad, Ojasvi Verma 🌱 for their guidance. 🎓
+Special thanks to Swapnjeet S, Rishabh Mishra, Kedar Gaikwad, Ojasvi Verma 🌱 for their guidance 🎓

-Feedback is welcome!
-Feel free to connect and discuss more about data analytics and visualization. 🤝

-hashtag#DataAnalytics hashtag#PowerBI hashtag#WeatherData hashtag#DataVisualization hashtag#DataScience hashtag#Analytics hashtag#DataDashboard
+💡 This project helped me improve my data visualization skills and gain deeper insights into weather analytics.